 No character managed a more impactful entrance at the Yule Ball than Hermione, being escorted into the Great Hall in front of all of her peers on the arm of Triwizard champion and Quidditch star Viktor Krum, all right in front of Ron.
 That showed you, Ron.
 Her dress robes might not have had magical powers, but her beautiful periwinkle blue number (in the films, Hermione does it in pink) certainly had bewitching properties, and we’d quite like to borrow it to wear for our slightly less impressive parties.

-Ron might’ve moaned about his mother’s jumpers, (‘…maroon again’) but we’re dying to get our hands on one.
-They were hand-knitted, thick and warm, and emblazoned with the wearer’s initials for that personal touch.
+Ron might’ve moaned about his mother’s jumpers, (‘...maroon again’) but we’re dying to get our hands on one.
+They were hand-knitted, thick and warm (perfect for Hogwarts weather) and emblazoned with the wearer’s initials for that personal touch.
 And what’s wrong with maroon, anyway?

 So the Weasley jumpers might not have been as cool as Ron wished, but they represented important values that will always remind us of Molly: motherly love, warmth and the comforts of home.

-More or less the antithesis of Hermione’s baby blue bombshell of a dress, Dobby’s sock was horrid.
+Oh, Dobby's sock.
 It was ‘slimy’.
 It probably smelt.
-That, of course, was not really the fault of the sock, since it had the honour of enrobing both Dudley’s and Harry’s foot AND it spent a lot of time battling a Basilisk.
+That, of course, was not really the fault of the sock, since it had the honour of enrobing both Dudley’s and Harry’s foot AND it spent a lot of time battling a Basilisk).
 (Harry was wearing the sock at the time.
 We’re not implying a sock took on the Basilisk.)